t3kit/.github/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] [TEST] - Adding missing tests
 - [ ] [DOC] - Documentation only changes
 - [ ] [WIP] - Work in progress tag, should not be present when creating pull requests
-- [ ] [SECURITY] - To mark important updates, when evaluating when we should update older sites

 ## Breaking change